filcloud/http-api-docs/http.md

   - `sectordir` [string]: path of directory into which staged and sealed sectors will be written.
 Required: no.
   - `default-address` [string]: when set, sets the daemons's default address to the provided address.
 Required: no.
   - `auto-seal-interval-seconds` [uint]: when set to a number > 0, configures the daemon to check for and seal any staged sectors on an interval.
 Default: "120".
 Required: no.
-  - `devnet-test` [bool]: when set, populates config bootstrap addrs with the dns multiaddrs of the test devnet and other test devnet specific bootstrap parameters.
+  - `devnet-staging` [bool]: when set, populates config bootstrap addrs with the dns multiaddrs of the staging devnet and other staging devnet specific bootstrap parameters.
 Required: no.
   - `devnet-nightly` [bool]: when set, populates config bootstrap addrs with the dns multiaddrs of the nightly devnet and other nightly devnet specific bootstrap parameters.
 Required: no.
   - `devnet-user` [bool]: when set, populates config bootstrap addrs with the dns multiaddrs of the user devnet and other user devnet specific bootstrap parameters.
 Required: no.